szymon8576/szymon8576/README.md

 - **🎲 Yahtzee Game [work in progress 👷‍♂️]**
   Who wouldn't enjoy a nice dice game?
 You can choose between multiplayer and single mode.
 What's more, thanks to the applied AI model, you can select dices with your voice!

-  _This is a hobby project developed in collaboration with cheerful frontend developer, [@nsoktab](https://github.com/nsoktab).
+  _This is a hobby project developed in collaboration with a cheerful frontend developer, [@nsoktab](https://github.com/nsoktab).
 I was responsible for creating the server and implementing the voice recognition model._
   - 📁 [GitHub Repo](https://github.com/szymon8576/Yahtzee), 📘 [Model Notebook](https://colab.research.google.com/drive/1FOOrM3EnNS871vDrD01rgMnXAtkY5qCm?usp=sharing)
   - 🔢 Tech stack: Keras, Optuna, Docker, WebSockets, Librosa, scikit-learn